kokmingchoy/TISC21/Level_4/README.md

 ---

-Reviewing the source code for the online form revealed that submission of the form will redirect back to "/", which basically meant it did nothing. <br>
+Reviewing the source code for the online form revealed that submission of the form will redirect back to "/", which basically meant it did nothing.
 (Hence the message on-screen which said "*The donation is temporarily disabled.
 Please do not submit.*") <br>
 If I guessed right, there must be some other URL endpoint at the same site that will process the form submission and we need to identify that.